tomswinburne/tammber/EXAMPLE.md

 ## Cluster Definitions For Diffusion<a name="9"></a>

 For diffusion problems we want

-a) only one migrating object
+- only one migrating object (this also makes sampling *much* more efficient)
-b) a position assigned to that object
+- a position assigned to that object (much simpler post-processing if we can do this at runtime)
-c) knowledge of any self-symmetries of the object's structure
+- knowledge of any self-symmetries of the object's structure (*significantly* accelerates sampling, as we don't have to find equivalent structures through unbiased MD)

-Sampling is much more efficient if we have access to a), post-processing is much simpler if we can calculate b) at runtime, and c) is *significantly* accelerated if we have knowledge of the defect structure.

 ### `MarkovModel`
 In the `<MarkovModel>` tags we can restrict sampling to a single cluster with